twentyOne2x/attnmarkets-docs/docs/users/for-apps-daos-and-builders.md

 You get:

 - a maximum limit in USD terms,
-- an agreed repayment share of fees,
+- an agreed repayment share of revenues,
 - the ability to draw and repay flexibly within those parameters.

 It behaves like a revolving facility in corporate banking, except:

-- your “covenants” are enforced by how fees are routed through your revenue account.
+- your “covenants” are enforced by how revenues are routed through your revenue account.

 For larger tickets or earlier-stage projects, this line can combine: